kspalaiologos/kamilalisp/doc/Functions.md

 ![\ln(z) - \frac{1}{2z}](digamma-f1.png)

 For `z > 100`, the Euler-MacLaurin formula is used to ease out the difference between the Dirchlet integral form and a closely related to it sum.
-From
+From:

 ![\sum_{n=1}^{\infty} \frac{1}{n} - \frac{1}{z+n}](digamma-f2.png)

-We can derive that the final formula is
+we can derive that the final formula is:

 ![\varphi(z) = \ln(z) - \frac{1}{2z} + \sum_{n=1}^{\infty} \frac{\zeta(1-2n)}{z^{2n}} = \ln(z) - \frac{1}{2z} - \sum_{n=1}^{\infty} \frac{B_{2n}}{2nz^{2n}}](digamma-f3.png)